Bea Benaderet: Acting style and reception

 When Benaderet was cast in Petticoat Junction, she was hailed as having "finally" become a star.
 She had previously played supporting roles throughout her career, usually as a next-door neighbor, and had been openly averse to leading roles.
-However, in January 1963, following CBS' acquisition of Petticoat Junction, she enthused to columnist Eve Starr of The Mercury: "Isn't it nice?
+However, in January 1963, following CBS's acquisition of Petticoat Junction, she enthused to columnist Eve Starr of The Mercury: "Isn't it nice?
 After all these years. ...
 [It] just never occurred to me that it might...golly, my own show!"
 Benaderet often discussed facets of the acting profession in promotional interviews for the show, and believed that leading a series required a "feeling of responsibility", including her being more observant of on-set activity and her costars' performances, while continuously evolving her character.

 Benaderet garnered praise for her mastery of dialects and her work as a comedienne and character actress, while she is recognized for her voice characterizations in animation.
 MeTV considered her an "icon" of 1960s television.
 Donna Douglas said, "Watching her timing is like watching a ballerina.
 She's so effortless."
 Benaderet credited George Burns with mentoring her in comedy acting, but claimed that television scriptwriters focused more on her voice and delivery than her characters, which she believed stunted opportunities for her to play more dramatic roles.
 For her contributions to television, Benaderet received a star on the Hollywood Walk of Fame in 1960, on 1611 Vine Street, and she was the recipient of a Genii Award in 1966.

 She is credited with over 1000 combined radio and television episode appearances, which earned her the nickname of "Busy Bea" from members of the press.
 The Pantagraph columnist Ernie Kreiling remarked in 1965 that "probably no Hollywood personality has spent as many hours in our homes".
 Benaderet was good friends and a frequent collaborator with Mel Blanc, who wrote in his 1988 biography That's Not All Folks!: "[We] spent so much time together in studios that I used to refer jokingly to her as the 'other woman' in my life."

-Keeping the spelling of her surname, which has been misspelled as Benederet or Benadaret, was a choice she had to make.
+Keeping the spelling of her surname, which has been misspelled as Benederet or Benadaret, was a choice she insisted on.
 She first resisted requests to change it early in her radio career: "[T]hey'd say, 'Anything's better than Benaderet—How about Smith?'"
 When she was introduced to Orson Welles in 1936, he remarked that her name "sounded like something you ad lib in a mob scene."
 It was misspelled in a 1946 press release created specifically about its proper spelling, and Radio Life wrote in 1947: "If someone were to conduct a survey to decide the radio personality with the most frequently misspelled name, Bea Benaderet would probably win hands down."
 Early in the first season of The George Burns and Gracie Allen Show, her full name appeared as "Bee Benadaret" in the closing credits.